SHi-ON/SaffronCode/README.md

-# Code Saffron
+# SaffronCode
-Coding tips which you can apply them like [saffron](https://en.wikipedia.org/wiki/Saffron) 🌸
+Tips which you can apply like [saffron](https://en.wikipedia.org/wiki/Saffron) 🌸

-This repository is an aggregation of hand-picked/hand-crafted coding tips.
+This repository is an aggregation of hand-picked/hand-crafted coding, OS, VCS tips.

 ## Saffron tips for:
 * Git